 How to check if your employer is paying super

-To check whether or not your employer is paying superannuation and the right amount of it, follow these steps:
+To check whether your employer is processing your superannuation and paying the right amount, follow these steps:

-- First, check that the due date for your employer to lodge your superannuation contribution has already passed (for the specifics, see the link in the above section).
+- Check that the due date for your employer to lodge your superannuation contribution has already passed, you can check this on the ATO's online tool.

 - Ask your employer or the employer’s payroll officer if the superannuation contribution was made, and if so, when it was made.

 - Call your super fund or check by logging into your fund’s online account to see if the fund has received the contribution.
 Your fund’s online account is also a convenient way to keep track of your superannuation balance.
 So if you don’t currently use it, it’s definitely worth considering.

 - Check how much your employer has put in your account over the last two financial years by using MyGov’s ATO portal.

 For more information, contact the ATO or visit SuperGuide, an independent website about Australian superannuation with answers to numerous frequently asked questions.

 Shine Lawyers has a team of skilled superannuation lawyers who can assist you in making a claim.
 We work on a “no win, no fee” basis and can help you in areas such as superannuation claim back, early release of superannuation, income protection claims and total and permanent disability (TPD) claims.